 1. eesel AI

-eesel AI is a top choice for teams that need a powerful AI assistant without the long setup times or hidden fees common in older enterprise tools.
-It’s built for teams who want to see results now, not next quarter.
+eesel AI is a top choice for teams that need a powerful AI assistant without long setup times.
+It’s built for teams who want to see results quickly and works as a perfect complement to established helpdesks.

 Why it's on the list:

-• Go live in minutes, not months: This is where eesel AI really stands apart.
+- Go live in minutes, not months: This is where eesel AI really stood apart.
 The setup is genuinely self-serve.
 You can connect your helpdesk (like Zendesk or Freshdesk), train the AI on all your scattered knowledge, and build your first agent in under an hour.
 You don’t have to talk to a salesperson or sit through a mandatory demo just to get started.
-That’s a huge difference compared to most other tools on the market.

-• Test with confidence: The simulation mode in eesel AI is a huge plus.
+- Test with confidence: The simulation mode in eesel AI is a huge plus.
 Before you flip the switch, you can run the AI over thousands of your past tickets to see exactly how it would have performed.
 It gives you a precise forecast of resolution rates and cost savings, so you can build a solid business case and launch without guessing.
-No other platform we reviewed offers this of pre-launch validation.

 2. Zendesk AI

 Much like Zendesk AI, Freddy is the native AI assistant for the Freshworks world.
-If your team is already using Freshdesk and Freshchat, Freddy offers a seamless integration that feels like a natural part of the platform.
+If your team is already using Freshdesk, Freddy offers a seamless integration that feels like a natural part of your setup, leveraging the power of one of the most mature platforms in the industry.

 Rasa is an open-core framework that gives you the keys to build a completely custom conversational AI from scratch.
 For companies with a dedicated team of developers and data scientists, it offers almost limitless flexibility.